vikeshdas/AWS/AWS Cloud Practitioner CLF-C02/IAM/Notes.md

 * Download csf file which contains secrete keys
          <img src="images/secrete_key6.png" width="80%" align="top-left" alt="" title="CNN" />

+# IAM ROLE

+Role is group of policies that can be assigned to a IAM user,Temporary(fedrated) User, services like EC2,lambda.
+Lets say we are creating three different types of principle one is IAM user, fedrated User, Service. and all three nedd same set of polycies so instead of assinging polycies one by one to each principle, we will create Role and will attache Polycies to role and then will will assine that role to each of the principle.

+An IAM role is an identity in AWS that has permissions (just like a user), but it does not have long-term credentials (like a username/password or permanent access keys).
+Instead, you assume a role and get temporary security credentials (via AWS STS) that expire after a short time (usually minutes to hours).

+### Example of role
+Lets say EC2 Instance Accessing an S3 Bucket.You have an EC2 instance that needs to read files from an S3 bucke
+* one way is to create access keys for an IAM user and then put those keys in the EC2 instance.
+But If those keys are leaked, they can be misused.

+* Bests practice:
+    1. Create an IAM Role with permission to read from the S3 bucket.
+    2. Attach that role to the EC2 instance
+    3. EC2 will automatically get temporary credentials from AWS to access S3.

+## Terms

+### IAM Resource
+within the IAM (Identity and Access Management) service in AWS, there are specific types of "resources" that IAM manages and you can create, change, or delete these resources using the IAM console.

+1. IAM User
+2. IAM Group
+3. IAM Role
+4. Permission Policy

+### IAM Entity
+An IAM entity is an identity that can authenticate (prove who it is) in AWS.
+1. IAM user
+2. IAM role

+### IAM Role is bothe identity and Resource
+#### Why becasue of below points
+* identity is something that can be authenticated and authorized to use AWS services
+* Anything you create or manage (like users, roles, policies, groups) is considered an IAM resource.

 ## AWS CLI
 ### A tool that enable you to intract with AWS services from local machine using commands in you command line cell